hill-giant/sales-dashboard/README.md

 # sales-dashboard
-A simple sales dashboard created Laravel.
+A simple sales dashboard app written as an experiment with web development tools.
+This project uses Bootstrap, Chart.js, and Laravel.
 Includes resources for deployment in Docker and Kubernetes.

 ## Setup
 Spin up the containers.